afhaque/KeysToSucceed/README.md

 *But I don't feel ready!*

 Often, we've seen that students who struggle the most, are the ones most intent on "learning everything" before they start coding themselves.
 Unfortunately, this is a recipe for stagnation.
 You will not be successful in this program unless you force yourself to work through confusion -- writing code, making errors, chasing them down, and learning from your mistakes.

-This bootcamp is a mudslide -- there's no way to avoid getting your hands dirty.
+This bootcamp is a mudslide.
+There's just no way to avoid getting your hands dirty.

 ### 6. Crumple the Paper Tiger...